samuelcaldas/NinjaTrader.UnitTest/README.md

 ## License

-NinjaTraderUnitTesting is licensed under the MIT license.
+NinjaTrader.UnitTest is licensed under the MIT license.